-Sexual violence is an umbrella term that encompasses a continuum of harmful values and behaviours that target a person's sexuality, gender identity, or gender expression (Students' Society of McGill University [SMUU], 2017).
+Sexual violence is an umbrella term that encompasses a continuum of harmful values and behaviours that target a person's sexuality, gender identity, or gender expression (Salvino et al., 2017).
 The World Organization (WHO) defines sexual violence as "any sexual act, attempt to obtain a sexual act, or other act directed against a person's sexuality using coercion, by any person regardless of their relationship to the victim, in any setting" (2002, p.
 149).
 It involves the use of power and control over others and can be perpetrated through physical force and/or verbal manipulation, coercion, and pressure (Nova Scotia Sexual Violence Prevention Committee [SVPC], 2017).